Simon Willison’s Weblog

 I was wrong.
 CRDTs are the future (via) Joseph Gentle has been working on collaborative editors since being a developer on Google Wave back in 2010, later building ShareJS.
 He’s used Operational Transforms throughout, due to their performance and memory benefits over CRDTs (Conflict-free replicated data types)—but the latest work in that space from Martin Kleppmann and other researchers has seen him finally switch allegiance to these newer algorithms.
 As a long-time fan of collaborative editing (ever since the Hydra/SubEthaEdit days) I thoroughly enjoyed this as an update on how things have evolved over the past decade.

-# 28th September 2020, 9:03 pm / algorithms, collaboration, crdt
+# 28th September 2020, 9:03 pm / collaboration, algorithms, crdt

 2010